$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Did you know that humans also once had a third eyelid, which is now just seen as the whitish, pinkish area at the inside corner of our eye?
 It no longer acts as a third eyelid.

-So do cats have eyelashes?
-Yes, even though they may not be obvious to an observer.
+Yes cat’s have eyelashes, even though they may not be obvious to an observer.

 The ease of seeing the eyelashes will depend on the breed of the cat.